-The Center received its first Federally Funded TRIO, GEAR UP and Title III Grant in:
+The Center received its FIRST Federally Funded TRIO, GEAR UP and Title III and NSF Grant in:

 1966 Educational Talent Search

 1967 Upward Bound

 2016 Title III AANAPISI - STEM